ixchow/sald/README.md

     new/create [dir] - create a new sald project build - build sald project in cwd based on build.js
 ```
+You will want to use `sald create myProjName` to create a starter project.
+It is not
+recommended to do this in the sald directory.
 ##build.js
 The build.js file must be in the current working directory when calling sald build.
 This file should export an object which specifies the output location, entry point, and the method for handling custom file types.